katiestuart/facial-inpainting-incomplete-UVs/README.md

 <br/><br/>
 ### Author
 kastuart9@gmail.com.
-Please reach out with any suggestions, questions or comments.
+Please reach out with any suggestions, questions or comments